Thinking About Going Solar?

 Most of our homes unnecessarily waste lots of energy.
 Often, the combined effects of making inexpensive improvements, adopting better habits, and buying better products will provide large savings.

 We detail here 32 changes you can make around your home that will save energy.
 Several of these tasks cost nothing or nearly nothing to do; others require some upfront spending but quickly pay for themselves with lower utility bills.

 Check your homeowners insurance policy.

 Make sure it covers solar energy systems.
-(Most do.)
+(Most standard policies now do.)